How to get rid of bats who have the audacity to invade your home.

 Once you figure that out, you have to get on a ladder (in the morning when they’re sleeping) to securely tape the netting so that the bats can crawl out but can’t get back in.
 You see, when they try to fly back into the hole after leaving, they’re going to keep trying to go in directly, but the netting won’t allow them to.
 They don’t know how to come back in indirectly but crawling around the netting.
 Read more about this here.

-That night check to see if they’re still coming and in out.
-Once they’re gone, you can remove the netting and fill the holes with foam or just leave the netting up.
+After a few nights, check to see if they’re still coming and in out.
+Once they’re gone, you can remove the netting and fill the holes with foam sealant or just leave the netting up.

 I also strongly suggest that you make sure there aren’t any other places where the bats can find their way inside — if so, fill them with foam as well after putting up the netting.
 Some people choose to buy bat houses to give them a new place to live in the woods.